my-mcp-hub/.github/profile/README.md

 Please feel free to [Apply Here](https://github.com/my-mcp-hub/.github/issues/new?template=invitation.yml) or open an issue in this repository to introduce yourself.

-Let’s build great things together!
+Let's build great things together!